-"Lodging uses" include bed and breakfasts, hotels and motels.
+"Lodging uses" include bed and breakfasts, hotels and

-"Bed and breakfast" means a lodging use, 1. where rooms within a single dwelling unit are provided to the Office of the City Clerk ng and amending c reference only.

-transients by a resident operator for a fee by prearrangement on a daily or short-term basis.
-A breakfast and/or light snacks may be served to those renting rooms in the bed and breakfast.

-2 'Hotel" means a lodging use, located in a structure in which access to individual units is predominantly by means of common interior hallways, and in which a majority of the rooms are provided to transients for a fee on a daily or short-term basis.

-3. "Motel" means a lodging use, located in a structure in which access to individual units is predominantly by means of common exterior corridors, and in which a majority of the rooms are provided to transients on a daily or short-term basis, and in which off-street parking is provided on the lot.
+- "Bed and breakfast" means a lodging use, where rooms within a single dwelling unit are provided to transients by a resident operator for a fee by prearrangement on a daily or short-term basis.
+A breakfast and/or light snacks may be served to those renting rooms in the bed and breakfast. - "Hotel" means a lodging use, located in a 2. structure in which access to individual units is predominantly by means of common interior hallways, and in which a majority of the rooms are provided to transients for a fee on a daily or short-term basis. - "Motel" means a lodging use, located in a structure in which access to individual units is predominantly by means of common exterior corridors, and in which a majority of the rooms are provided to transients on a daily or short-term basis, and in which off-street parking is provided on the lot.

-"Lot" means a platted or unplatted parcel or parcels of land abutting upon and accessible from a private or public street sufficiently improved for vehicle travel or abutting upon and accessible from an exclusive, unobstructed permanent access easement.
+"Lot" means except for the purposes of a TDR sending lot for Landmark TDR or housing TDR, platted or unplatted parcel or parcels of land abutting upon and accessible from a private or public street sufficiently improved for vehicle travel or abutting upon and accessible from an exclusive, unobstructed permanent access easement.
 A lot may not be divided by a street or alley (Exhibit 23.84.024 A).
+For purposes of a TDR sending lot for Landmark TDR, "lot" means the parcel described in the ordinance approving controls for the sending lot.
+For purposes of a sending lot for housing TDR, "lot" means the smallest parcel or combination of contiguous parcels, as described in the County real property records at any time after the date of passage of this ordinance, that contain the structure or structures that make the TDR eligible for transfer.